marcglasberg/asyncredux.com/flutter/advanced-actions/control-mixins.md

 The mixins explained in this page help you control when and how actions run.
-They let you prevent duplicate work, retry on failure, limit how often actions execute, and skip work when data is already up to date.
+They let you prevent duplicate work, retry on failure, limit how often actions execute, skip work when data is already up to date, and run actions one at a time.

 | Mixin              | Purpose                                                     | Overrides                |
 |--------------------|-------------------------------------------------------------|--------------------------|